Thinking of starting your own podcast? Great!

 Transistor has Starter, Professional, and Business plans that start at $19 per month.

-Podbean is a podcast hosting service with a simple interface.
+Podbean’s podcast hosting services with a simple interface.
 Podbean has all the features for starting, promoting, and monetizing podcasts.

 - Easy Publishing with an intuitive interface